Allows you to change how wide your indentation spaces are.

 "stretchySpaces.updateDelay": 100 // 10 makes it super fast but may cost more resources

 excludedLanguages does not make much sense.
-Use one of both!
+Use one or the other, not both!

 Get to the Command Palette and then you can run: